-The Board of Directors of the Company recommends a vote "FOR" all nominees for director and "FOR" each proposal.
+The Board of Directors of the Company recommends a vote "FOR" all nominees for director, "FOR" proposals 2 and 3, and for 1 YEAR on proposal 4.

 This proxy, when properly executed, will be voted in the manner directed herein.
-If no direction is made, this proxy will be voted "FOR" all nominees for director and "FOR" each proposal.
+If no direction is made, this proxy will be voted "FOR" all nominees for director, "FOR" proposals 2 and 3, and for 1 YEAR on proposal 4.
 In their discretion, the Named Proxies are authorized to vote upon such other matters that may properly come before the Annual Meeting or any adjournment or postponement thereof.